-- Clearer communication between the client and your team.
+Clearer communication between client and team

 How do you get a project sponsor?

 Every assignment has at least one sponsor, whether they know it or not.
-The key is to identify exactly who the sponsor is on every new project.
+The key is to identify who the sponsor is on every new project.
 Doing so will help define their role, streamline communication, and hold everyone accountable throughout the collaboration.

 Having a single project sponsor makes it easy to consolidate information and speed up decision-making.
 Having more than one project sponsor, on the other hand, may cause a "too many cooks in the kitchen" scenario.

-Even if a client has already picked out their sponsor, it's good to have these details in mind before the kickoff meeting just in case.
-Even if they don't go with your top choice, you now know exactly who else will be a great asset to the project as a whole.
+Even if a client has already picked out their sponsor, it's good to communicate these details before the project kickoff meeting just in case.
+Even if they don't go with your top choice, you now know who else will be a great asset to the project as a whole.